jinzijian/Mimie/README.md

 # Mimie

-**The World’s First Open-Source AI Video Agent**
+The World’s First Open-Source **AI Video Agent**

-*Mimie defines a new paradigm: the AI Video Agent.
-From script planning to multi-segment generation and automated editing, Mimie transforms raw ideas and media into complete, coherent, long-form videos.*
+Mimie is not just another tool — it is the first open-source implementation of the **AI Video Agent** paradigm.
+It redefines video generation by moving beyond clip creation, enabling AI to **plan, direct, and complete entire productions**.

 ---

-## 🎬 What is an AI Video Agent?
+## 🧩 What is an AI Video Agent?

+We define the **AI Video Agent** as a new paradigm that must provide three essential capabilities to cover the full spectrum of video creation:

+- **Fully Generative**
+  - **Input**: Text description (prompt)
+  - **Output**: Script planning → segmented generation → automatic assembly → complete long-form video

+- **Semi-Generative**
+  - **Input**: User-provided assets (images or clips)
+  - **Output**: Blend real media with generated segments to create a new video

+- **Pure Editing**
+  - **Input**: Existing media library
+  - **Output**: Automatic script → clip selection → transitions/subtitles/music → polished final cut

+---

+## 🎬 Why Do We Need AI Video Agents?

 Current video generation models (Veo, Luma, Pika, etc.) are powerful but limited:

-- They **only produce short clips** (seconds long)
+- They only produce short clips (seconds long)
-- They **lack script planning** and story continuity
+- They lack script planning and story continuity
-- They **cannot assemble complete videos** without manual editing
+- They cannot assemble complete videos without manual editing

-**Mimie introduces the concept of the AI Video Agent:**
+- They cannot understand or reuse existing media assets

+In contrast, the **AI Video Agent** unifies these capabilities into an end-to-end pipeline:

-1. **Script Planning** – analyze the task, write a structured storyline with scenes and transitions
+- **Script Planning** – analyze the task, produce structured storylines and transitions
-2. **Segmented Generation & Review** – generate video/image assets piece by piece, with quality control
+- **Segmented Generation & Review** – create video/image assets scene by scene with quality control
-3. **Automated Assembly** – edit, stitch, and finalize into a complete long-form video
+- **Automated Assembly** – edit, stitch, and finalize into a complete long-form video
+- **Media Understanding & Reuse** – analyze, organize, and integrate existing assets

-👉 In other words, **Mimie elevates AI from “generating clips” to “directing an entire production.”**
+👉 In other words, video models are just the **“camera,”** while the AI Video Agent is the **“director.”**

 ---

-## 🧩 Three Modes of Video Creation

-Mimie redefines video generation into three fundamental task types:

-1. **Fully Generative**
-   - Input: Text description (prompt)
-   - Output: Multi-segment video, scripted → generated → assembled automatically

-2. **Semi-Generative**
-   - Input: User-provided assets (images or video clips)
-   - Output: Mimie blends real media with generated segments, creating a new video

-3. **Pure Editing**
-   - Input: Existing media library
-   - Output: Mimie writes the script, selects clips, applies transitions/subtitles/music, and exports a polished final cut
+## 🌟 Introducing Mimie

+**Mimie** is the world’s first open-source implementation of the AI Video Agent paradigm:

+- **Script Planning** – structured storylines with scenes and transitions
+- **Segmented Generation & Review** – generate and validate assets piece by piece
+- **Automated Assembly** – seamless stitching and editing into final productions
+- **Media Understanding & Reuse** – manage, analyze, and incorporate real or external assets

+✨ Mimie transforms fragmented model capabilities into a **systematic director**, elevating AI from a “clip factory” to a **full creative team**.

 ---

 ## ✨ Key Features

 ### 🧠 Intelligent Agent System
-- **AgentBase**: Flexible foundation for specialized agents
+- **AgentBase**: Flexible foundation for building specialized agents
 - **VideoAgent**: Pre-configured for video creation tasks
 - **Memory Management**: Persistent history for multi-step reasoning
 - **Tool Integration**: 15+ modular tools for generation, editing, and analysis

 ### 🎬 End-to-End Video Pipeline
-- **Script Generation**: Plan storylines with structured timing
+- **Script Generation**: Structured storyline and timing planning
-- **Video Generation**: Text-to-video with Veo3 and future models
+- **Video Generation**: Text-to-video using Veo3 and future models
-- **Video Understanding**: Analyze content, pacing, quality
+- **Video Understanding**: Analyze content, pacing, and quality
 - **Video Editing & Assembly**: Automated stitching with transitions and effects
 - **Video Verification**: Quality and format compliance checks

-### 🖼️ Image & Media Tools
+### 🖼️ Media Tools
 - **Image Generation & Editing** (OpenAI, AceData APIs)
 - **Image Understanding & Verification** (Google Gemini)
-- **Smart Asset Management**: Organize, reuse, and upload media
+- **Smart Asset Management**: Organize, reuse, and upload media assets

 ### 🔧 Developer-Friendly Architecture
 - **Modular Design**: Reusable tool abstractions
 - **LLM Flexibility**: OpenAI, Anthropic Claude, custom models
 - **API-Ready**: Connectors for video/image APIs and cloud services
-- **Extensible**: Easy to add custom tools or pipelines
+- **Extensible**: Easily add custom tools or pipelines